c5huracan/c5huracan.github.io/_posts/2025-04-05-More-git-drivel.md

    - Some platforms like GitLab require waiting periods (30+ minutes) after history cleaning
    - Contact support if necessary for complete purging

+4. **Implement prevention measures**:
+   - Use .gitignore properly
+   - Consider pre-commit hooks to catch sensitive patterns
+   - Use environment variables or secure credential management tools

+Remember: The safest approach is to treat any credentials that have been committed to a repository as compromised, even after cleaning the history.
+This isn't just good practice—it's essential security hygiene.

 **Notes about GitLab**: Platforms like GitLab require waiting periods after history cleaning for several important technical reasons:

    1. **Distributed Caching Systems**:
       Large Git hosting platforms use distributed caching systems across multiple servers.
 When you rewrite history and force push, the changes need time to propagate through all these caches.
 Some servers might still have the old data cached temporarily.